rajurc/users-heirarchy-app/README.md

 ]

-7) The following not implemented:
+7) The following features not implemented:

 7.1  ) Front end view based on the JSON returned due to time limiation to explore and implement.
-I believe the front end this can be implemented using JQuery and some plugin
+I believe the front end view can be implemented using JQuery and its some plugin.

-7.2 ) Points to a user recursively based on user linking.
+7.2 ) Points based system ie points credited to a user recursively based on  a new user registration and linking.